 Helping Disadvantaged Children Prepare to Become Doctors

 Have you always dreamed of raising children that grow up to become doctors?
 Well, experts say you should start encouraging them to learn about the world of medicine at the age of seven.
+Let’s cover about the future doctors should start prepping as early as age 7.

 As a parent, there are things you can do to start encouraging your child to practice medicine early on in life.
 Allow them to meet medical professionals and encourage conversations with their own pediatricians and other physicians.